aiida-cusp/aiida-cusp/docs/source/user_guide/custodian/jobs.rst

    from custodian.vasp.jobs import VaspJob double_relax = VaspJob.double_relaxation_run(None)

-Note that the same also applies when the Custodian job is not setup from one of the provided constructor, as shown in the example above, but rather initialized directly from the :class:`~custodian.jobs.vasp.VaspJob` class:
+Note that the same also applies when the Custodian job is not setup from one of the provided constructor, as shown in the example above, but rather initialized directly from the :class:`~custodian.vasp.jobs.VaspJob` class:

 .. code-block:: python